AndreaFalanti/popnas/README.md

   the spatial dimension and the filters.
 - **se_cell_output**: if _true_, squeeze and excitation is performed on the cell output (before residual, if used together).
 - **multi_output**: if _true_, CNNs will have an output exit (GAP + Softmax) at the end of each cell.
+- **activation_function**: string name of the Keras activation function to use in operators.
+  If not provided, it defaults to Swish.

 [//]: # (**RNN hyperparameters &#40;controller, optional&#41;**: \\)